RainFurrest

-RainFurrest is a defunct furry convention located in Seattle.
-It was created to replace Conifur Northwest.
+RainFurrest is a defunct furry convention in the U.S. The convention was made in 2007 to replace a previous convention called Conifur Northwest.
+In 2013 it became the fifth furry convention to surpass 2000 attendees.
 It is particularly notable for multiple repeated incidents and managerial failures.

 Locations and attendances by year

-Rainfurrest 2013 was the fifth furry convention to surpass 2000 attendees.

 Incidents

 According to Fred Patten, there was discussion online among the furry community about the destructive behavior at RainFurrest 2015, with there being reports of vandalism, multiple visits by the police, and a number of arrests.
 Reasons for the arrests included assault, sexual assault, and drug possession.

+The A.V.
+Club reported that one of the attendees flooded the hotel lobby in 2 in of toilet water.

 Then organizers released a letter to attendees, claiming that "For the last few years, the Hilton sustained more damage during RainFurrest than it did from every other event at the Hilton the entire rest of the year."
 The Hilton terminated their contract as a result of this behavior, and RainFurrest 2016 was cancelled after the organizers were unable to find a suitable alternative venue.